orb-lang/helm/doc/md/helm/historian.md

 ```
 #### Version 3: Millisecond-resolution timestamps.

-  We want to accomplish two things here: change the format of all exissting
+  We want to accomplish two things here: change the format of all existing
 timestamps, and change the default to have millisecond resolution and use
 "T" instead of " " as the separator.